Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Introduction

 \section{Introduction}

 Text-to-Motion (T2M) generation~\cite{guoBackMLPSimple2022a,tevet2022human,Guo_2022_CVPR} has emerged as a fundamental task in human-machine interaction, enabling the synthesis of realistic human motions from natural language descriptions.
-Driven by rapid advancements in large language models (LLMs)~\cite{achiam2023gpt,li2023blip,qi2024cocogesture}, recent T2M approaches ~\cite{jiangMotionGPTHumanMotion2023,wangMotionGPT2GeneralPurposeMotionLanguage2024,wang2024motionagent} have made significant strides in generating high-fidelity motions that align with complex textual instructions.
-Despite this progress, current approaches predominantly rely on end-to-end supervised learning~\cite{ahnText2ActionGenerativeAdversarial2017,hongAvatarCLIPZeroShotTextDriven2022,ahujaLanguage2PoseNaturalLanguage2019}, mapping textual inputs directly onto motion sequences.
-While straightforward, such methods often fail to capture deeper linguistic structures and complex logical relationships embedded in natural language.
-For example, a high-level instruction such as "a person makes a cup of coffee" implicitly involves a sequence of semantically connected sub-actions, such as reaching, grasping, pouring, stirring, and placing, which require temporal ordering and causal reasoning.
-End-to-end models often struggle to interpret and execute such compositional commands accurately, resulting in incoherent or oversimplified motions.
+Driven by rapid advancements in large language models (LLMs)~\cite{achiam2023gpt,li2023blip}, recent T2M approaches ~\cite{jiangMotionGPTHumanMotion2023,wangMotionGPT2GeneralPurposeMotionLanguage2024,wang2024motionagent} have made significant strides in generating high-fidelity motions that align with complex textual instructions.
+Reinforcement learning (RL)~\cite{kaelbling1996reinforcement} provides a promising approach to enhance motion generation by optimizing it for motion quality.
+Recent works~\cite{liuMotionRLAlignTexttoMotion2024, wang2025aligninghumanmotiongeneration} have successfully integrated RL into motion generation, improving both text adherence and motion quality by aligning with human perceptual preferences.
+However, despite significant advancements in motion generation, current methods still face two major challenges.

+(1) Existing approaches predominantly rely on end-to-end supervised learning~\cite{ahnText2ActionGenerativeAdversarial2017,hongAvatarCLIPZeroShotTextDriven2022,ahujaLanguage2PoseNaturalLanguage2019}, directly mapping textual inputs to motion sequences.
+While this approach is simple, it fails to capture the deeper temporal and causal relationships inherent in natural language.
+For instance, a high-level task like "making a cup of coffee" involves a series of connected sub-actions (e.g., reaching, grasping, pouring, stirring, placing), which require careful temporal ordering and causal reasoning.
+However, these methods often struggle to effectively decompose such tasks, resulting in oversimplified or incoherent motion generation.

+(2) RL-based methods, such as MotionRL~\cite{liuMotionRLAlignTexttoMotion2024} and MotionCritic~\cite{wang2025aligninghumanmotiongeneration}, demonstrate improvements in motion quality but are often overly complex and over-engineered.
+These designs, though effective, limit their adaptability to real-world applications.
+The intricate nature of these RL models makes them difficult to scale and deploy across a wide range of motion generation tasks, especially when simplicity and efficiency are needed.

+Our motivation is to advance motion generation by introducing a novel framework, \textbf{Motion-R1} that effectively addresses the key challenges in the field, as shown in Figure~\ref{fig:main}.